brollup/brollup/README.md

 ![Brollup](https://i.ibb.co/tc7S2JL/brollup-github.png)
 Brollup is a Bitcoin rollup designed for payments and smart contracts.
-It uses Bitcoin’s block space for data availability and integrates a state channel design with global state, operating in a layer-two setting with unilateral exit and no trust assumptions.
+It uses the Bitcoin block space for DA and integrates a state channel design with global state, operating in a layer-two setting with unilateral exit and no trust assumptions.

 |Competitive Landscape |  Trust Model | Protocol Changes?
 |:------------|:-------------------------------------------------------|:--------|